ACT Election Outcomes: Will Charter of Democratic Commitment be the "New Normal"?

 Some voters who have examined these candidate statements have said that they prefer to vote for only those candidates who have submitted a statement.

-A table of who has made a statement may be downloaded here.
+A table of who has made a statement may be viewed here.

 The file of statements by all 25 candidates in all 5 electorates may downloaded here.